 Supporting economic growth in Ontario.

-Each year the OER presents the collective voice of our membership through the Business Confidence Survey, the Business Prosperity Index and the Economic Outlook.
-It will also detail our policy priorities for the coming year, based on economic research and consultation with our members.
+Each year the Ontario Economic Report (OER) presents the collective voice of our membership through the Business Confidence Survey, the Business Prosperity Index and the Economic Outlook.
+The report provides a snapshot of the past year and a look at the year ahead.

-Thank you to our landmark sponsor:
+Thank you to our 2020 OER landmark Sponsor